Las Ventanas al Paraiso, A Rosewood Resort

 Las Ventanas al Paraiso, Mexico - 4th Night FreeEnjoy a complimentary 4th night when you book your stay at Las Ventanas al Paraiso, Mexico between 23rd April and 16th December 2019.

 |Book from||26 June 2018 to 16 December 2019|

 Home to more than 100 bird species, the San Jose Estuary has plenty to offer budding ornithologists.
 Explore the 125 acres of protected area, binoculars in tow to make the most of this fantastic wildlife experience.

 Experience breathtaking desert landscapes while heading into an unknown Baja California on your way to one of the most important marine parks in the Sea of Cortez, where you'll snorkel on coral reefs and in the crystal clear bay of Cabo Pulmo!

 Chileno Bay Snorkelling

-One of Los Cabos' few swimmable beaches, Chileno Bay's crystal clear waters make for some great snorkeling and the powdery white sand the perfect spot for sunbathing.
-Don your fins and head out with a naturalist guide to encounter colorful marine life.
+One of Los Cabos' few swimmable beaches, Chileno Bay's crystal clear waters make for some great snorkelling and the powdery white sand the perfect spot for sunbathing.
+Don your fins and head out with a naturalist guide to encounter colourful marine life.